Table of contents

 When we’ve traveled, we’ve seen how different parts of the world deal with sustainability, eco-friendly products and waste, and it makes us want to work harder toward the goal of traveling “greenly.”
 The next time you’re preparing for your trip, consider how you can make a positive impact while traveling.

-These tips might be habits we’ve formed of using some durable products in order to limit use of disposable products, or habits we’re able to have due to the availability of new inventions, like travel apps recently.
+These tips include habits that limit use of disposable products, or habits developed thanks to travel apps.
 We’ve also taken note of how people in different cultures use energy, save energy, shop and store food.

-Here are the things we do, whenever possible, during our trips to do our part in saving the environment.
-Have you used any of our “green travel” trips below?
+Here are the things we do during our trips to do our part in saving the environment through these “green travel” ideas below.

 When I met Dan, I saw that in grocery stores, he would skip plastic produce bags (the kind that you tear off from a roll) and put fruits or vegetables directly into his shopping cart.
 I realized how many plastic bags he was saving by doing this, and I started doing it, too.